sopra-group-05/server/README.md

 - The Player that wrote the chosen clue should get extra points.
 - The active Player should be able to skip if no clue stands out.

+### Frontend German Language

+As a user if I join a lobby that plays in German I want to play the whole game in German (and not just the words).
+- Translated text to German for all content inside a lobby.

 ## Authors and acknowledgement

 - [Adiboeh](https://github.com/Adiboeh)